docker/cli/docs/reference/commandline/build.md

 directory structure of the build context, regardless of how you refer to it on the command line.

+The `-f` argument does not affect where docker looks for the `.dockerignore` file.
+If the `-f` argument points to a file in directory other than the build context, a `.dockerignore` file adjacent to the `-f` argument will not be applied.

 > **Note**
 >
 > `docker build` returns a `no such file or directory` error if the